 Introduction

 FTE Tree is committed to keeping your data secure.
-This article covers the authentication and security features available to both individual users and organization administrators, including multi-factor authentication (MFA), single sign-on (SSO), and domain restrictions.
+This article covers authentication and security features available to individual users and organization administrators, including multi-factor authentication (MFA), single sign-on (SSO), and domain restrictions.

 Multi-Factor Authentication (MFA)